mrDull/WHFBJJ/README.md

 ## Features

-- Automatically sends pre-programmed key presses
+- Automatically sends chats for your jjs!
-- Lightweight and easy to set up
+- Lightweight and easy to set up!
 - Built with Python using libraries like `pynput`, `pyautogui`, and `pydirectinput`
-- Customizable settings to match different games
+- Customizable settings to match different games such as delay, type of JJ, etc!

 ## Requirements